idiotWu/smooth-scrollbar/README.md

 ## Usage

-Since this package has a [pkg.module](https://github.com/rollup/rollup/wiki/pkg.module) filed, it's highly recommended to import it as an ES6 module with some bundlers like [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/):
+Since this package has a [pkg.module](https://github.com/rollup/rollup/wiki/pkg.module) field, it's highly recommended to import it as an ES6 module with some bundlers like [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/):

 ```js
 import Scrollbar from 'smooth-scrollbar';